 Research institutes for which the Research Councils have established a long-term involvement as major funder are also eligible to receive research funding, from any Council.
-A list of these institutes can be found at: https://www.ukri.org/apply-for-funding/before-you-apply/check-if-you-are-eligible-for-research-and-innovation-funding/eligible-research-institutes/#chapter-list
+A list of these institutes can be found at: Organisation eligibility - UKRI

 Other independent research organisations (IROs) and Public Sector Research Organisation (PSREs) may also be eligible if they possess an existing in- house capacity to carry out research that materially extends and enhances the national research base and are able to demonstrate an independent capability to undertake and lead research programmes.
 They must also satisfy other criteria related to their financial and legal status: these are set out in full in the Research Councils' joint statement on eligibility.
 The statement itself can be found at: